omararh/Pacman-Q-learning-MVC/README.md

 Integrates neural networks to approximate Q-values, providing a powerful way to handle complex scenarios with high state space.
 ##### Deep Q-learning:
 Extends neural network capabilities to directly learn the optimal policies over raw game states, aiming for high performance in complex levels.

+## Design Patterns Used

+To maintain a clean and manageable codebase, the project employs several design patterns:

+Factory Pattern: Used to create objects without specifying the exact class of object that will be created.
+This is particularly useful for creating different learning strategies dynamically.
+Repository Pattern: Facilitates a separation between the data layer and the business logic, ensuring that the game's state management is decoupled from the learning algorithms.
+Strategy Pattern: Enables the dynamic switching between different learning algorithms during runtime, allowing the game to adapt its strategy based on performance.
+Observer Pattern: Implemented to efficiently update the game's state in response to player actions or game events, ensuring real-time responsiveness without tight coupling between the game's components.